kkosek-dev/PySchool-District-Performance-Analysis/README.md

 # pandas-challenge
-This project
+This project is a part of the Module 4 challenge in the Vanderbilt University Data Analytics BootCamp and is written entirely by the author of the repository.

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to analyze a dataset of student test scores and their school identification information to understand trends in the data.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The purpose of this project is to analyze a dataset of student test scores and the respective student's school identification information to understand trends in the data.
+In practice, this project could be effective for strategically advising a school board or district officials on budget allocation, school zone decisions, cirriculum, etc.

 ### Methods Used
 * Summary Statistics